-I am an assistant professor of Political Science at the University of Memphis.
+I am an associate professor of Political Science at the University of Memphis.
 My specific areas of research interest are international relations and environmental politics.
 My on-going research explores the intersections between gender, security, and the environment.

 I have also conducted research on climate change as a security issue, exploring the implications of linking a wide-ranging environmental issue to security debates.
 My work has recently appeared in Security Studies, International Studies Perspectives, Global Environmental Politics, International Feminist Journal of Politics, and multiple edited volumes.
 My book, International Security and Gender, (Polity Press) was recently named to Choice’s 2014 list of Outstanding Academic Titles.
-My future research plans include writing a book on gender and the environment for Polity.